Top-BenBen/Health_Insurance_Analysis/README.md

 ## Insights (Report & Analysis)
-## Understanding Customer Demographics

 #### Some Key Analytical Questions Answered

 Patient Demographics & Behaviour:

 What is the demographic composition of our patient base?
 Who are our patients, and how are they distributed across age, gender, and insurance type?
 Distribution across gender

 > There are	*23970* males,	*23970* females and	*2060* representing other genders.